 NEEA mitigates this risk by clearly defining and delivering value to funders and by maintaining open, meaningful channels of communication to resolve issues and maximize the alliance’s impact.

-Different approaches to market transformation: Other parts of the country, including Illinois, New York and California, are actively investigating market transformation.
+Different approaches to market transformation: Other parts of the country, including California, Illinois and New York, are actively investigating market transformation.
 Different approaches by large players in these states could create market confusion and lack of effective market influence for the Northwest.

 NEEA mitigates this risk by establishing and maintaining relationships with key players in other geographies to influence and collaborate on market transformation programs.